Automattic/jetpack/docs/unit-testing.md

-Jetpack includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) that you can run in your local environment before to submit a new Pull Request.
+Jetpack includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) that you can run in your local environment before you submit a new Pull Request.

 ## Prerequisites

 To get started, you can follow the instructions [here](https://phpunit.de/getting-started.html) to install PHPUnit on your machine.
-Once you've done so, you can get the WordPress testing codebase like so:

 You'll also need to install a mySQL server, to run the tests.

+We've included two styles to run unit tests here, depending on whichever you feel most comfortable with.
+Whichever you choose, the end result will be the same.

+Option #1: putting everything inside the Jetpack repo you've already cloned.
+This option is probably the best option if you already cloned the repo and you just want to test that your changes didn't break anything.

+Option #2: clone the repo inside a WordPress svn checkout.
+This option is the simplest.
+It's the best if you don't already have any work in progress or are just starting out.

 # Option 1: Everything inside Jetpack folder